-III.
+IV.
 CONCLUSION

-We affirm the portion of the trial court's judgment granting summary judgment in favor of appellees on the grounds that: (1) the third contract was not enforceable under the statute of frauds, and (2) that Swinehart had only a "claim" in the unassigned mineral interests under bankruptcy law, not an ownership interest.
-However, we reverse the judgment on Swinehart's claim for constructive trust and remand that portion to the trial court for further proceedings consistent with this opinion.
+Appellees successfully negated the causation element of Swinehart's negligence and gross negligence claims by establishing that: (1) Swinehart could not have recovered in the underlying suit because the third contract was not enforceable under the statute of frauds, and (2) Swinehart had only a "claim" in the unassigned mineral interests under bankruptcy law, not an ownership interest.
+However, we reverse the judgment to the extent it is based on a lack of causation due to Swinehart's inability to establish a claim for constructive trust, and remand that portion to the trial court for further proceedings consistent with this opinion.
 Accordingly, the judgment of the trial court is affirmed, in part, and reversed and remanded, in part.